hopsoft/turbo_boost-streams/README.md

 ## Advanced Usage

-Want to extend things further with some custom functionality? **Let's do it.** 🔌
+Want to extend things with some custom functionality? **Let's do it.** 🔌

 ```js
 import morphdom from 'morphdom'